etw3gh/dinesafeheroku/README.md

 Calling from the browser is disabled [use Postman](https://www.getpostman.com/)

-Calling by CURL requires an API key which is also stored in an environment variable
+Calling by CURL or Postman requires an API key which is also stored in an environment variable

 #### Segment Layer